crunaprotocol/cruna-protocol/README.md

-# Introducing Cruna Vault: The Next-Generation Security NFT
+**Cruna Vault Protocol README.md**

+---

+## Introduction
+Welcome to the **Cruna Vault Protocol**: a groundbreaking advancement in digital asset security across blockchain platforms.
+Merging with ERC-6551 smart wallets, Cruna Vault introduces 'Protectors' and 'Sentinels', transforming the security landscape for digital assets.

+---

+## Overview
-Cruna Vault is not just an NFT; it's a groundbreaking security tool designed to redefine the safety of digital assets.
-Created for seamless integration with ERC-6551 smart wallets, it brings two innovative features to the forefront: Protectors and Sentinels.
-This integration is particularly crucial as it addresses a vital gap in the current ERC-6551 standard – the lack of advanced security features.
+Cruna Vault is not merely an NFT; it's a sophisticated security mechanism.
+By integrating with ERC-6551 smart wallets, it addresses the existing security gaps in the ERC-6551 standard, providing a fortified layer of protection.

-By augmenting ERC-6551 smart wallets with Cruna Vault's enhanced security capabilities, users gain an additional layer of protection that was previously missing.
-It's the perfect addition to the ERC-6551 ecosystem, elevating the overall security standard and providing users with a more robust, secure way to manage their digital assets.
-With Cruna Vault, asset owners can enjoy the benefits of ERC-6551 smart wallets while ensuring their assets are safeguarded with the latest in security innovation.

-If you want to dig deeper keep reading.

-## Overview of Cruna and Protectors
+---

+## CrunaFlexiVault
-### CrunaFlexiVault
+### Features
-The CrunaFlexiVault is an innovative NFT within the Cruna ecosystem, designed to own and protect an ERC-6551 smart wallet.
-This integration enhances ERC-721 NFTs capabilities and brings significant security enhancements to the ERC-6551 standard.

-#### Features:
-- **Smart Wallet Ownership**: The CrunaFlexiVault, as an NFT, owns an ERC-6551 smart wallet, providing a secure environment for digital assets.
+- **Smart Wallet Ownership**: Owns an ERC-6551 smart wallet, offering a fortified environment for digital assets.
-- **Enhanced Security for ERC-6551 Wallets**: Adds crucial security layers to standard ERC-6551 wallets, protecting against vulnerabilities like phishing.
+- **Enhanced Security**: Elevates the security of standard ERC-6551 wallets, mitigating risks like phishing.

-#### Usage:
+### Usage
-- The primary use of the CrunaFlexiVault is to create and manage a secure ERC-6551 smart wallet, enabling enhanced security and functionality beyond traditional NFTs and standard ERC-6551 wallets.
+- Primarily used to create and manage secure ERC-6551 smart wallets, it extends beyond both conventional NFT functionalities and standard ERC-6551 wallets.

+---

-### Protector System
+## Protector System
-The Protector System complements the CrunaFlexiVault by adding an additional layer of security.
-It allows NFT owners to assign protectors to their ERC-6551 smart wallets, enhancing their safety.

-#### Key Concepts:
+### Key Concepts
-- **Protector**: Ethereum addresses designated to provide additional security for the ERC-6551 smart wallet owned by the CrunaFlexiVault.
+- **Protector**: Ethereum addresses designated for additional security of the ERC-6551 smart wallet.
-- **Flexible Management**: Dynamic management of protectors to enhance the security of ERC-6551 smart wallets.
+- **Flexible Management**: Dynamic control over protectors to bolster wallet security.

-#### Functionalities:
+### Functionalities
-- **Adding Protectors to Smart Wallets**: Bolsters security by enabling owners to assign protectors to their ERC-6551 wallets.
+- **Adding Protectors**: Enhances wallet security by allowing owners to assign protectors.
-- **Approval Process for Transactions**: Protectors authorize high-stakes transactions, adding a verification layer for ERC-6551 wallet operations.
+- **Transaction Approval**: Protectors validate high-stakes transactions, adding an extra security layer.
-- **Enhanced Protector Management**: Crucial for the security of ERC-6551 smart wallets within the CrunaFlexiVault.

-#### Use Cases:
+### Use Cases
-- **Secured Asset Storage**: Secures assets within ERC-6551 smart wallets from unauthorized access and phishing attacks.
+- **Secured Asset Storage**: Safeguards assets in ERC-6551 smart wallets.
-- **Protected High-Value Transactions**: Protectors ensure secure and verified transfers of significant assets in ERC-6551 wallets.
+- **Protected High-Value Transactions**: Ensures secure asset transfers in ERC-6551 wallets.

-#### Example Workflow:
-- **Vault Setup**: Owners set up the CrunaFlexiVault, creating a secure ERC-6551 smart wallet.
-- **Managing Protectors**: Assign protectors to oversee and approve critical transactions within the CrunaFlexiVault.
+---

 ## Safe Recipients in Cruna
-The "Safe Recipients" feature is a critical security mechanism in Cruna, allowing NFT owners to designate specific Ethereum addresses for safe transactions.

-#### Key Concepts:
+### Key Concepts
-- **Safe Recipient**: Trusted Ethereum addresses recognized as secure for NFT transactions and interactions.
+- **Safe Recipient**: Trusted Ethereum addresses marked safe for transactions.
-- **Dynamic Management**: Allows owners to manage their list of safe recipients dynamically.
+- **Dynamic Management**: Capability to adjust the list of safe recipients as needed.

-#### Functionalities:
+### Functionalities
-- **Designation of Safe Recipients**: Owners ensure transaction security by designating safe recipients.
+- **Designation of Safe Recipients**: Owners mark certain addresses as safe for transactions.
-- **Protector's Authorization**: Protectors can authorize or influence the designation of safe recipients.
+- **Protector's Authorization**: Protectors have a say in setting up safe recipients.
-- **Flexibility in Management**: Adaptation to the owner's changing requirements by easily adding or removing safe recipients.

-#### Use Cases:
+### Use Cases
-- **Securing Transactions**: Ensures NFTs are transferred or interacted with only by pre-approved addresses.
+- **Securing Transactions**: Ensures secure transfers to pre-approved addresses.
-- **Enhanced Oversight by Protectors**: Protectors oversee and authorize the setting of safe recipients, essential for high-value or sensitive NFTs.

-#### Example Workflow:
-- **Setting Up Safe Recipients**: Owners designate trusted addresses as safe recipients.
-- **Managing Recipients**: Update the list of safe recipients, with or without protector involvement.

-## Sentinels and Beneficiary in Cruna: Proof of Life System with Quorum
-The "Sentinels" and "Beneficiary" features are pivotal in Cruna's Proof of Life system, designed for the secure management of NFTs in continuity-critical situations.

-#### Key Concepts:
-- **Sentinels**: Trusted Ethereum addresses managing NFTs when the owner is incapacitated or deceased.
-- **Quorum System**: Requirement for Sentinels to reach a consensus on decisions, particularly regarding asset transfers.

-#### Functionalities:
-- **Sentinel Designation and Management**: Owners appoint or remove Sentinels for secure management.
-- **Inheritance Configuration**: Sets inheritance parameters including Quorum and Proof of Life duration.
-- **Proof of Life Maintenance**: Owners reset the Proof of Life timer, impacting the Quorum system's activation.

-#### Use Cases:
-- **Estate and Asset Management**: Sentinels manage or transfer NFTs according to the owner's wishes in their absence.
-- **Collective Decision-Making**: Quorum system mandates collective decisions among Sentinels for balanced asset management.

-#### Example Workflow:
-- **Configuring Sentinels and Quorum**: Owners assign Sentinels and configure Quorum settings.
-- **Engaging in Proof of Life**: Periodic updates by the owner influence the Quorum system among Sentinels.
-- **Sentinel-Led Asset Transfer**: Collective decision-making by Sentinels on asset transfers following the owner's guidelines.
+- **Enhanced Protector Oversight**: Protectors play a crucial role in managing safe recipients.

 ---

+## Sentinels and Beneficiary: Proof of Life System with Quorum
+### Key Concepts
+- **Sentinels**: Trusted addresses managing NFTs during the owner's incapacity.
+- **Quorum System**: A consensus mechanism among Sentinels for decision-making.

+### Functionalities
+- **Sentinel Management**: Owners appoint or remove Sentinels.
+- **Inheritance Configuration**: Sets parameters for inheritance, including Quorum and Proof of Life duration.

+### Use Cases
+- **Estate and Asset Management**: Sentinels take charge of NFTs as per the owner's directives.
+- **Collective Decision-Making**: Ensures balanced asset management through the Quorum system.

+---

-### Future developments
+## Future Developments

-As the Cruna Core Protocol continues to evolve, many additions are currently in the pipeline: the Distributor Vault and the Inheritance Vault.
-Each of these vaults caters to specific needs, expanding the applications of the Cruna Core Protocol in the realms of asset management and security.

-#### Distributor Vault

-The Distributor Vault is a specialized vault designed to streamline the process of scheduled asset distribution.
-An entity can pre-load this vault with assets, which are then automatically distributed to the designated beneficiaries according to a predetermined schedule.

-This functionality can be advantageous in numerous scenarios.
-For instance, a company wishing to distribute its governance tokens (ERC20) can purchase a Distributor Vault, fill it with the appropriate tokens, and set a vesting schedule.
-Once the NFT ownership of the Distributor Vault is given to an investor, the company no longer needs to actively manage token distribution.
-The tokens will be vested and delivered automatically as per the set schedule, providing the investor with an assurance of receiving their assets in a timely manner.
-This system is not only beneficial for investors, but it can also be employed for the scheduled distribution of tokens to employees, advisors, and other stakeholders.

-#### Hardware protectors

-Within the framework of the Cruna Protocol, we're introducing specialized USB keys designed to further bolster the security and functionality of our platform.
-These USB devices implement a streamlined wallet architecture singularly focused on executing typed V4 signatures.
-By narrowing down the wallet's capabilities to this specific type of signature, we ensure a higher level of protection against potential threats.
-When integrated with Cruna's unique Vault system, these USB keys serve as an inexpensive and robust protectors, amplifying the assurance our users have in the safety of their consolidated assets.
-This innovation reflects Cruna Protocol's commitment to staying at the forefront of cryptographic security, providing our users with tools that are both powerful and user-friendly.

-#### Privacy protected Vaults

-A new family of Zero Knowledge based vaults will allow a high level of privacy.
+- **Distributor Vault**: Streamlines scheduled asset distribution.
+- **Inheritance Vault**: Enhances the applications in asset management and security.
+- **Hardware Protectors**: Introduces USB keys for increased security.
+- **Privacy Protected Vaults**: Offers a high level of privacy using Zero Knowledge proofs.

+---

 ## History

-**0.0.1**

-- First version
+- **Version 0.0.1**: Initial release with comprehensive test coverage.

+---

 ## Test coverage

 ```
-  12 passing (3s)
+  12 passing (4s)

 -----------------------------|----------|----------|----------|----------|----------------|
 File                         |  % Stmts | % Branch |  % Funcs |  % Lines |Uncovered Lines |